tominardi/pyboondmanager/docs/pages/api.md

 ## Reference

-The BoondmanagerClient has an instance of each following classes, in a snake case style.
+The BoondmanagerClient has an instance of each following class, in a snake case style.

 Please refer to the [official documentation](https://doc.boondmanager.com/api-externe/) for more details about how the API works.